 Final scores given by the Chief Judge of the Tournament will act as the qualifying score for ranking.

 Required Scores for Each Level

 The ranking scores listed below are higher than the standard ranking scores because the scale used for competitions score is higher.
-As well, there will not be push hands tests in the tournament.

 Copper Eagle – Rank One – The individual should achieve a score of at least 7.9 points in the competition for the 22 Essential Form and achieve a score of at least 60 points in the Rank One written test of history and theory.